Charged Queen Cells: What To Do (UK)

 If the colony is strong, crowded, and building multiple charged cells — particularly along the lower edges of frames — this is often a sign of swarm preparation.
 At this stage, doing nothing usually means the colony will swarm.

 Methods such as artificial swarms or splitting the colony can relieve pressure and help you retain your bees.
-If you are new to this, see the Artificial Swarm for Beginners or How to Split a Hive guides.
+If you are new to this, see the Artificial Swarm for Beginners, How to Split a Hive or Split Methods guides.
+You can also compare this page with Queen Cells & Swarm Control for the wider swarm-risk picture.

 If They Are Supersedure Cells